34 Sleep Hacks for Your Most Restful Night Ever

 If your stomach is growling late at night, that could interfere with sleep, too, so snacks are okay as long as you choose wisely.
 Bypass the leftover pizza and Chinese food and opt for foods with the dynamic duo of tryptophan, an amino acid the brain uses to make sleep-inducing serotonin, and carbohydrates, which will make the tryptophan more available to your brain.
 Try whole grain crackers and peanut butter, cereal with almond milk or yogurt, or a handful of almonds and a banana.

-No one takes a shot of espresso before bed and then expects to doze off.
-But drinking caffeinated beverages in the afternoon can also sabotage sleep.
-According to new UK findings, caffeine not only gives us a jolt of energy but actually delays the circadian clock that tells us when to get ready for sleep and when to prepare to wake up.
+No one takes a shot of espresso before bed and then expects to doze off, but drinking caffeinated beverages in the afternoon can also sabotage sleep.
+According to a 2015 study in Science Translational Medicine, caffeine not only gives us a jolt of energy but actually delays the circadian clock that tells us when to get ready for sleep and when to prepare to wake up.
 Beware of caffeine hiding in some of your favorite non-java drinks, including some "herbal teas" that actually contain black, green, or white tea, bottled Kombucha tea, Snapple iced teas, flavored waters, and even orange soda, root beer, and cream sodas.
 Check the labels and plan to stop sipping any drinks with caffeine for four to six hours before lights out, so the effects have plenty of time to wear off.

 Skip the nightcap